BlockstreamResearch/bip-frost-dkg/README.md

 ```

 Send host pubkey to every other participant.
-After receiving a host pubkey from every other participant, compute a setup identifier.
-TODO: there needs to be a global order of participants
+Collect host pubkeys from all other participants and compute a setup identifier that includes all participants (including yourself TODO: this is maybe obvious but probably good to stress, in particular for backups).

 ```python
 def recpedpop_setup_id(hostverkeys, t, context_string):